-It is a large Bavarian historical town that presents a mixture of ancient and modern place that keeps numerous city attraction that you must add to your Germany travel itinerary.
+It is a large Bavarian historical town that presents its top attractions with a mixture of ancient and modern places.
+This gives visitors a wide variety of options for city attractions that you must add to your German travel itinerary.

 Table of Contents

 - Fun & Best Things to do in Freising, Germany

 - Freising Cathedral

 - Sichtungsgarten Weihenstephan

 - What are the best attractions to go to when in Freising?

 - What are the best things to do in Freising on a rainy day?

 - Which historic sites should I visit when in Freising?

 - Where to go in Freising with kids?